Japanese Climbing Fern Lygodium japonicum

 - Sori borne on finger-like lobes of pinnules

-Insects, Diseases and Other Plant Problems: It can grow quickly to cover trees and shade them out.
+Insects, Diseases and Other Plant Problems: No known diseases or pest issues, but this fern is itself a problem.
+It can grow quickly to smother trees.
 It also creates mats over the ground preventing seed germination.
-Japanese Climbing Fern is listed as invasive by the NC Native Plant Society.
+Japanese climbing fern is listed as invasive by the North Carolina Invasive Plant Council and the South Carolina Exotic Pest Plant Council.
 It is considered invasive in several southern states and a noxious weed in Florida.
 See alternatives to the left.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.